osbrown1/FPSGame/README.md

 Please note that this game contains explicit content, including depictions of blood and violence.
 Player discretion is advised.

 ## Description

 This is a thrilling full-fledged first-person shooter developed in Unreal Engine, utilizing Blueprints for gameplay mechanics and incorporating various features such as AI, a vast landscape, smooth animations, and more.
 The game is designed around wave-based enemies that relentlessly chase and attack you, providing an intense and immersive gaming experience.

 * Note that this game is still in alpha, so while it is playable and contains all the major features, these features may be further revised based on testing and feedback.

+## Controls/Gameplay Mechanics

+* Movement: W, A, S, D
+* Jump: Spacebar
+* Fire: Left Mouse Button
+* Reload: R
+* Sprint: Shift
+* Exit Game: altF4 or wait until you win or lose for the menu to appear.
+* There are 3 waves.
+Defeat all enemies to progress and win.
+* Blue boxes can be found throughout the map which replenishes your ammunition.

 ## Technologies Used